How To Apply

 Step 2.
 Prepare and attach supplemental documents to the online application.
 TU College of Law requires that all applicants submit these documents online via LSAC's Credit Assembly Service.

 Official transcript(s) - from all undergraduate and postgraduate institutions attended.
-This must include proof of a degree that permits the applicant to practice law in a country outside of the US, such as an LLB degree.
+This must include proof of a degree that permits the applicant to practice law in a country outside of the US, such as an LLB degree, if they do not hold a JD degree.

-Personal statement - 800 words (in English) discussing the applicant's experience and professional goals and reasons for wanting to pursue the Energy Law Concentration.
-This personal statement must be entirely the applicant's own work.
+Personal statement - 800 words discussing the applicant's experience and professional goals and specific reasons for wanting to pursue the specific LLM program.
+This personal statement must be entirely the applicant's own work and in English.

 Legal Writing Sample (brief, law review article, memorandum or other persuasive or scholarly work).
 Must be the applicant's own work and submitted in English